Yash08official/Project--Sentiment-Analysis-On-Social-Media-/Week 2/readme.md

 • Cross Validation
 • Stratified Splitting

-A "confusion matrix" is a performance measurement tool used in machine learning (ML) projects, particularly in classification tasks.
+<h2>A "confusion matrix" is a performance measurement tool used in machine learning (ML)
+projects, particularly in classification tasks.</h2>
 • Basic Structure
 • Evaluation Metrics
 • Visualization